About Emmett Soldati

 We need leadership that will show up and speak up for all of New Hampshire

-When I returned to my hometown a decade ago to run for local office and start a business, all I cared about was activating my local community — helping a jumbled group of folks of different backgrounds find a sense of home in an otherwise sleepy mill town.
-I lost that race, and decided instead to open up Teatotaller, an openly queer café and venue.
+I grew up in Somersworth, NH, one of the poorest cities, and one of the smallest, in our state.
+It’s a community that was long forgotten by much of the rest of the state, and in particular by those who have consolidated power and political relationships for decades.
+When I returned to my hometown a decade ago to run for local office and start a business, all I cared about was activating my local community — helping a my neighbors from different backgrounds find a sense of home in an otherwise sleepy mill town.
+I lost that race, and decided instead to open up Teatotaller Cafe.
 What transpired over the years since was an awakening that even I did not think was possible.
-From hosting holiday parties and teen drag shows to buying up billboards previously owned by out-of-state evangelical anti-choice groups, my café helped Somersworth find a sense of identity by looking within.
-Now, the city is on the rise as NH’s Rainbow City, touted as one of the gayest cities in our state, and also boasts one of the best models of diaspora integration (having the largest Indonesian population in New England).
+My café helped Somersworth find a sense of identity by looking within.
+Now, the city is on the rise as NH’s Rainbow City, touted as one of the most inclusive communities, and also boasts one of the best models of diaspora integration (having the largest Indonesian population in New England).

 We can write our own stories